amandalynnelliott/particle_tracking/readme.md

 - `pixels to microns` is for proper scaling and size calculation.
 For this example, the dust sample is a circle of 1.64 cm, which in the video takes up 1489 pixels.
 Then the input is (1.64 cm / 1489) * 10^4 = 11.01 microns per pixel.
 - `beam voltage` and `beam current` are the values that the dust was charged to.
 - `dust density` is the amount of dust coverage on the surface, as a percentage.
-- `high voltage` is the amount of voltage applied to generate the external electric field when the lofting occured.
+- `high voltage` is the amount of voltage applied to generate the external electric field when the lofting occured, in kiloVolts.
 - `camera angle` is `-1` if you want the script to calculate the angle from the given diameters of the circular dust sample, `d1` and `d2`.
 Otherwise, give the angle in degrees of the camera *with respect to vertical*.
-For the example, the camera is 11 degrees from horizontal, and so is 90 - 11 = 79 degrees.
+For the example, the camera is 11 degrees from horizontal, and so it is 90 - 11 = 79 degrees.
+**If a circular dust sample was not used, these last three properties can be set to zero.**
 - `d2` is the short (vertical) diameter of the circular dust sample (see image below).
 - `d1` is the long (horizontal) diameter of the circular dust sample, which is also used to calculate `pixels to microns`.
 - `depth of field` is the height of the in-focus pixels.
 This is used to calculate the in-focus area of the circular dust sample.